The3DP/The3DP/README.md

 ![Preview](./preview.gif)  <!-- optional preview -->

  ##
-For some reason, my number of contributions went down from around 1,203 to 1,078.
+For some reason, my number of contributions went down from around 1,203 to 1,079.
  I do not know how this happened, but it is pretty strange.
  Github, if you are reading this, than PLEASE FIX THIS ISSUE.
 For now on, I am pausing any activity out of fear that Github will erase my contributions.
+If anyone DOES understand this issue, please let me know.
 Thank you for understanding.
-If anyone DOES understand this issue, please let me know.